-Sure, on our digital day and age, you have all the maps in the world at your disposal but even they may be powerless at times.
-I personally know a few people who couldn’t read a map even their life depended on it.
+Sure, in our digital day and age, you have all the maps in the world at your disposal but even they may be powerless at times.
+I personally know a few people who couldn’t read a map even if their life depended on it.

 So, just to b safe, make sure to memorize at least those roots that you’ll be using daily in your first week of being in London.